Whether it’s hot tips on saving money or getting furniture up those narrow staircases, the Dutch are constantly coming up with innovative life hacks.

 READ MORE | 12 of the best apps to have as an international in the Netherlands

-Another thing the Dutch have mastered?
-Cycling in the rain.
-Anyone who has attempted to hold an umbrella while trying not to crash their bike can confirm this is no easy feat.
+Anyone who has attempted to hold an umbrella while trying not to crash their bike can confirm that this is no easy feat.

 2. Put huge bins on cycling paths

-Lucky for you, in some cities, the Dutch have already thought about that — and conveniently placed large round rubbish bins along the cycle paths.
+Luckily, the Dutch have already considered that in some cities and have conveniently placed large round rubbish bins along the cycle paths.

-It stops littering and makes you feel like you’re playing some kind of Olympic sport which the Dutch would obviously come out on top 🥇.
+It stops littering and makes you feel like you’re playing some kind of Olympic sport, which the Dutch would come out on top 🥇.

 Go for a ride and a shoot when you need a small win and want to feel like Michael Jordan.